fatrobo/dictionary/README.md

 If you are adding entries in bulk, don't list them all but rather explain where they came from if applicable.

 *Do Not* automatically translate a tag list and feed that through a PR directly.
 Machine translation has many faults and poorly translated submissions may be rejected.

+##Other languages

+Other languages (besides English) may be included if there is enough demand.